openhab/openhabian/docs/openhabian.md

     Zram is enabled by default for swap, logs and persistence data.
     You can toggle use in \[menu option 38\].

-2. Mirror your SD card!
+2. SD cards, SSDs and HDDs can break or crash just like any hardware.
+    Mirror your SD card to have a ready-to-use alternative boot medium ready on site at any time !
     Get an USB card writer and another SD card and set up SD mirroring using \[menu option 53\].
     This will ensure you have an always ready-to-use clone of your storage medium handy at all times.
     In case of emergency, you can simply swap SD cards and get back online within just a few minutes.